MLM-47/PowerBi-Projects/AnalyzingWalmartSales/README.md

 - Friday was the best rated for both branch A and B while Monday was the best rated for Branch C

 ## 8. What is the gender of the most customers
-Using the stacked column chart to visualize, it was observed that;
+Using the pie chart to visualize, it was observed that;

 - Females were more(501) as compoares to males who were 499 in total